 The 2011 Census remains the most comprehensive source of population about Castlemilk's population.
-We expect that data from the delayed 2021 Census will become available during the lifetime of this Plan, with Glasgow City Council publishing the results at neighbourhood level.
+We aim to update this information, based on the 2021 Census, during the lifetime of this Plan, with Glasgow City Council publishing the results at neighbourhood level.
 In the meantime, key facts from the 2011 Census are shown below.

-2011 Census: Comparison Of Key Results for Castlemilk and Glasgow City
+2011 Census: Comparison of Key Results for Castlemilk and Glasgow City